NovatecConsulting/bpm-exercise/README.md

 - Learning Videos: Camunda 7 by Camunda
 - Develop Camunda 7 Application 'exam-registration'

-### Chapter 3: Camunda 7 to Camunda 8 migration with [camunda-7-adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration)
+### Chapter 3: Camunda 7 to Camunda 8 migration

--
+- First simple migration from Camunda 7 to Camunda 8 with the integeration of the 'camunda-7-adapter' community project.

 ---

 <a href="https://www.novatec-gmbh.de/services/business-process-management/" source="_blank">